Is a divorce right for you?

 Here are three well-established researched based couple education programs.
 They offer classes and online services:

-Using the relationship aids available at www.GoSmartLife.com you can find books that target your relationship needs such as anger control, assertiveness training, and effective communication.
-There are also books on how to improve interpersonal interactions and intimacy between you and your partner.
+Using the relationship aids available at, www.GoSmartLife.com you can find books, article, videos, quizzes that help you with your relationship needs such as anger control, a sexless marriage, and good communication.

 Wishing you and your family the best,